 Each parent is different, but some rules apply almost universally.

 When connecting with a parent for the first time, consider starting with a positive note to build a solid foundation before having to report on their child’s poor behavior or to remind them to send money.

-Saying something positive comes in many shapes and sizes and doesn’t have to be a compliment if it isn’t genuine.
-Perhaps Mrs. Smith has done a great job of getting Johnny to school on time or maybe you can tell that Mrs. Smith has been helping Johnny with his math homework and it’s had noticeable results.
+Perhaps Mrs. Smith has done a great job of getting Johnny to school on time or maybe you can tell that Mrs. Smith has been helping Johnny with his math homework and it has had noticeable results.

 Begin all conversations, whether on the phone, by text or in an email with a thought towards professional communication.

 - Check your surroundings for noise or distraction before making a voice call

 - Always introduce yourself clearly

 - Express the reason for your communication quickly